Activate the Enterprise DLP License

 • Prisma Access (Managed by Strata Cloud Manager)Enable the Enterprise DLP add-on after activating the Prisma Access license.

-If you're managing your Prisma Access tenants from Panorama, you must install the Enterprise DLP plugin on Panorama to manage your Enterprise DLP configuration, synchronize Enterprise DLP configuration objects with Strata Cloud Manager, and to push Enterprise DLP configuration changes to your Prisma Access tenants.
+If you manage your Prisma Access tenants from Panorama, you must install the Enterprise DLP plugin on Panorama to manage your Enterprise DLP configuration, synchronize Enterprise DLP configuration objects with Strata Cloud Manager, and push Enterprise DLP configuration changes to your Prisma Access tenants.
 A Panorama with the Enterprise DLP plugin installed is required.

 Some apps, such as SharePoint and OneDrive, use HTTP/2 by default.
 For NGFW, Prisma Access tenants, and VM-Series firewalls managed by Panorama or by Strata Cloud Manager running PAN-OS 10.2.2 and earlier releases, you must create a decryption profile and a Security policy rule to strip out the application-layer protocol negotiation (ALPN) extension in headers.
 Complete these steps to successfully forward traffic to Enterprise DLP.